 Tying classroom learning to real-world experience helps students make meaning of their academic coursework and offers academic rigor to practice-based engagement with the field.
 Students will satisfy this requirement by engaging in a practice-based experience, reflecting on their experience, and connecting it to their academic learning in the concentration.
 Find more information on the experiential component here.

-If you have any questions about the concentration, please contact Matthew Kraft, Director of Undergraduate Studies.
+If you have any further questions about the concentration, please email the Education Department.